Engineering a Slack-Integrated Approval Workflow for Unmatched Reconciliation Items

 Threshold-Based Routing Logic & Queue Orchestration

 The foundation of any reliable exception pipeline is deterministic routing.
-Threshold-based evaluation maps unmatched item attributes—monetary value, aging days, counterparty risk tier, and algorithmic confidence score—to priority tiers, routing targets, and approval SLAs.
+Threshold-based evaluation maps unmatched item attributes — monetary value, aging days, counterparty risk tier, and algorithmic confidence score — to priority tiers, routing targets, and approval SLAs.
 Items below a configurable monetary threshold auto-route to batch queues for digest-style review, while high-value or aged exceptions trigger immediate Slack notifications.
-This prevents reviewer burnout while ensuring material discrepancies receive immediate attention.
+This prevents reviewer burnout while ensuring material discrepancies receive prompt attention.

 Manual Review Queue Design & State Decoupling